 The question is, do you have enough time?
 If filing the exemption by mail, allow at least 45 days to receive your renewed registration card and new license plate sticker, and expect it to be mailed to your address on DMV records.
 If this is not convenient for you, perhaps there is no one available to forward your mail, or 45 days is long past your current expiration date, consider filing your smog check exemption request online through NeedTags.
 We can complete the entire exemption and renewal process on the same day you email us your REG 5103 and we can mail your new tags to any address in the U.S.

-If you indent on renewing your registration online through the DMV portal (not through NeedTags), and wish to mail in your REG 5103 to the DMV afterwords, expect approximately the same 45 day processing period.
+If you intend on renewing your registration online through the DMV portal (not through NeedTags), and wish to mail in your REG 5103 to the DMV afterwards, expect approximately the same 45 day processing period.
 Once you make your payment to the DMV, online, without a smog certificate on record, the DMV will process your order as an RDF (Report of Deposit of Fees), in essence, an incomplete application.
 Once they receive your REG 5103 and approve it, your renewal will be placed back in queue for RDF clearance and renewal completion.
 Yes, it's a process, but it's free.
 If your in a bind for time, or don't wish to go through the DMV hassle, allow NeedTags to process your smog exemption much faster online and by email.

 Request Smog Check Exemption By Mail